christian-konrad/chronicle-db-on-raft-thesis/src/06_conclusion.md

 \todo{mention here AND in system design}
 TODO the log is a very naive implementation.
 Popular applications even use efficient embedded (in-memory?) storage engines such as RocksDB (like CockroachDB https://github.com/cockroachdb/cockroach/issues/38322) - and they also come with WAL logs, so we have a multi-layer architecture of the raft log.
 Even if this comes with some issues, we can learn from it and use a better log approach.
 Our naive approach (the Ratis default one) can slow down the system.
 Makes sense to have the raft log running on a different thread to not block other operations and improve I/O

+allow for multi-threaded: one thread writes to the log, the other replicates

 TODO even consider log-less replication, to satisfy the "The log is the database" thing again, as described in [@skrzypzcak2020towards]
  In contrast to the log-based architecture, replicas agree on a sequence of replica states instead of a sequence of commands